 The risk of fire is there, but it’s also there when you turn on a light in your home.
 Do you not use lights in your bedroom due to that risk?
 It’s minimal, and since our light isn’t where the chickens can “peck” at it or bump it, I am not worried.
-You can get the timer we use here from our affiliate partner.
+You can get the timer we use here.

 I raise our animals as naturally as possible, and I DO care about my girls.

 It’s just that we have decided that after 2-3 years, they are no longer needed for laying and become dinner themselves.
 They live a happy, productive life before they are butchered, and I am okay with having to cull our flock each fall.

 Whether or not to light your chicken coop is a very personal decision based on your food needs and your flocks needs.
 It depends on your climate, the number of hours of light and darkness, and the health of your chickens and even the breed and age of your hens.